January 23, 2022 by Lazer Brody

 Jealousy is the world’s worst waste of emotional energy.
-It’s a ridiculous, counter-productive emotion.
+It’s a ridiculous, counter-productive and destructive emotion.

 Women are no different.
 They also have a tendency to be down on themselves constantly.
-One is jealous of her neighbor’s successful diet, when she went from a size 12 to a size 8 and she can’t seem to lose weight.
-Another is jealous of a different neighbor whose husband takes her for walks at night while she doesn’t seem to ever have one-on-one time with her husband.
-They don’t lack reasons to be jealous because they don’t look for reasons to be grateful for what they do have.
+One is jealous of her neighbor’s successful diet.
+The neighbor dropped from a size 12 to a size 8, yet she can’t seem to lose weight.
+Another is jealous of a girlfriend whose husband takes her for walks at night while she never seems to have one-on-one time with her husband.

-I’ll prove to you how foolish jealousy is – it’s a useless negative emotion that the evil inclination uses to disarm you, and it wastes a lot of your brain power, clarity and self-composure.
+Jealousy is a useless negative emotion that the evil inclination uses to disarm you.
+It wastes a lot of your brain power, clarity and self-composure.
 Worst of all, it gets you down on yourself.
-In that respect, it wastes your life.
+In that respect, jealousy wastes your life.

 Have you ever seen a carpenter who’s jealous of a plumber?
 Never!
 The carpenters are happy that they don’t have to unclog drains and toilets like the plumbers do.
 Sure, the plumber has all types of monkey wrenches and tools that you won’t find in the carpenter’s toolbox.
 But, you don’t need a monkey wrench to build a table.
 The carpenter is not jealous of the plumber, because he has his own job to do.
 Such tools as block planes, wood saws, lathes and nails are tools that no plumber will ever need.